NEW: The victim is identified as 39-year-old Francisco Javier Solorio

 The type of shark hadn’t been identified as of Tuesday afternoon, and that base beach was closed until further notice, authorities said.

-On October 22, 2010 -- a day short of a two-year anniversary -- another shark attack killed a 19-year-old college student off the same beach at Vandenberg.
+In October 2010, another shark attack killed a 19-year-old college student off the same beach at Vandenberg.

 That shark, described as being 14 to 20 feet, bit off the left leg of Lucas McKaine Ransom of Romoland, California, while he was Boogie Boarding with a 20-year-old male friend, authorities said.